Ponds play an essential role in the environment by helping to clean the air and purify water sources.

 GH stands for General Hardness, which measures the amount of calcium and magnesium in the water.

 A good range for GH levels in ponds is between 5-15 ppm.
+Pond water testing for GH helps ensure your aquatic life has the mineral balance it needs to thrive.

 Low GH Levels